Jebet812/Notes/AWS-CCP.md

 5. **AWS Security Blog:**
 6. **AWS Secret Manager:** ps you manage, retrieve, and rotate database credentials, API keys, and other secrets throughout their lifecycles.
 7. **Amazon Cognito:** helps you implement customer identity and access management (CIAM) into your web and mobile applications.
 You can quickly add user authentication and access control to your applications in minutes.
+8. **AWS Sign Sign-On(AWS SSO):** where you can create, connect your AWS identities in AWS once and manage access centrally across AWS organization.

 ### Security Design Principles